-"Conflict minerals" refers to gold, as well as tin, tantalum, and tungsten, the derivatives of cassiterite, columbite-tantalite, and wolframite, regardless of where they are sourced, processed or sold.
-The intent of these requirements is to further the humanitarian goal of ending violent conflict in the Democratic Republic of Congo (DRC) and in surrounding countries, which has been partially financed by the exploitation and trade of conflict minerals.
+"Conflict minerals" refers to gold, as well as tin, tantalum, and tungsten, the derivatives of cassiterite, columbite-tantalite (coltan), and wolframite, regardless of where they are sourced, processed or sold.
+The intent of these requirements is to further the humanitarian goal of ending violent conflict in the "covered countries", which has been partially financed by the exploitation and trade of conflict minerals.
+The "covered countries" include the Democratic Republic of the Congo, Angola, Burundi, Central African Republic, the Republic of Congo, Rwanda, Sudan, Tanzania, Uganda and Zambia.

 Pursuant to Section 1502 ("the Provision") of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Act") (Pub.
 L. 111-203, 124 Stat.
-1376, July 21, 2010) also referred to as the "Conflict Minerals Act", Elmet Technologies does not purchase any materials identified as "Conflict Materials" as listed below from any of the "covered countries" including the Democratic Republic of the Congo, Angola, Burundi, Central African Republic, the Republic of Congo, Rwanda, Sudan, Tanzania, Uganda and Zambia.
+1376, July 21, 2010) also referred to as the "Conflict Minerals Act", Elmet Technologies only purchases "DRC conflict-free" minerals from smelters on the Conflict-Free Smelter Program (CFSP) Compliant Smelter List.
+Elmet Technologies is committed to a socially responsible supply chain that, among other requirements, is conflict-free.
+To this end, we continue working with our supply chain to strengthen compliance and ensure only "DRC conflict-free" materials are used.